rustinphares/pdf2htmlEXwiki/Unfeatures.md

-[Unfeatures](http://fluxbb.org/docs/unfeatures) are those not included intendedly.
+[Unfeatures](http://fluxbb.org/docs/unfeatures) are those that are intentionally not included.
 For example, you may not expect a JPG-to-PNG conversion tool would be able to retouch the images for you.

 pdf2htmlEX is also a conversion tool, the target is to convert a PDF file into a Hi-Fi HTML file.
 Below there are a few features listed, which are either "won't be included" or "which I won't implement".
 Hopefully these will help shaping the scope of pdf2htmlEX.